Hotel Indonesia

-The Hotel Indonesia Kempinski Jakarta is one of the oldest and best known hotels in Jakarta, Indonesia.
-Located in Central Jakarta, it was one of the first 5-star hotels in South-East Asia and remains a major landmark of Jakarta.
-Its fame is often linked to the Indonesia's political pride.
+The Hotel Indonesia Kempinski Jakarta is one of the oldest and best-known hotels in Jakarta, Indonesia.
+Located in Central Jakarta, it was one of the first 5-star hotels in Southeast Asia and remains a major landmark of Jakarta.
+Its fame is often linked to Indonesia's political pride.
 It is located by the famed Hotel Indonesia Roundabout, which gets its name from the hotel.
 It is adjacent to the Grand Indonesia and Plaza Indonesia shopping malls.

 History

 Occupying 25,082 m2 of land, the Hotel Indonesia was designed by Danish architect, Abel Sorensen, and his wife, Wendy Becker.
-The hotel was constructed by Indonesia's first president, Sukarno, in preparation for the 1962 Asian Games.
-He wanted the hotel to showcase a modern Indonesia to the world.
+The hotel was constructed by Indonesia's first president, Sukarno, in preparation for the 1962 Asian Games, to showcase a modern Indonesia to the world.

-The Hotel Indonesia opened for business on July 16, 1962, operated by Intercontinental Hotels, which ran the hotel until 1974.
+The Hotel Indonesia, which was operated by Intercontinental Hotels until 1974, opened for business on July 16, 1962.
 The grand opening was held on August 5, 1962, attended by President Sukarno.
 In front of the hotel, located in the heart of the capital, stands the Welcome Monument, intended to welcome guests visiting Jakarta for the Asian Games.
 Following the games, the hotel was used by President Sukarno to host state guests, and also official events.